So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 When you’ve been pinning for a while, you want to know what sorts of pin designs are generating more engagement than others.
 This will help you create better, higher-performing pins in the future.

-Now you will see your Top Pins on the right-hand side below the fancy timeline graph.
+Now scroll down to your Top Pins further down the page.
 Use the dropdown menu on the left to find your pins with the most clicks:

 These are your top-performing pins in the date range you selected.